Namanyahillary/dusupay-test/README.md

 ## Test Paybill transaction
-- To test the `completePaymentByNetworkId`, you must set `simulatePayBill` to true when calling the `requestMobilePayment` API.
+- To test, you must set `simulatePayBill` to true when calling the `requestMobilePayment` API.
+- Then call the `completePaymentByNetworkId` api to claim the transaction and have it assigned to your merchant account.

 This will create a pending transaction on dusupay which will complete when you call the `completePaymentByNetworkId` api